deepset-ai/haystack-home/content/blog/introducing-haystack-2-beta-and-advent/index.md

 To get started: `pip install haystack-ai` 🎉

 > Haystack 2.0-Beta does not have feature parity with Haystack 1.x yet.
 The stable release of Haystack 2.0 will happen once a higher level of feature parity exists.
-To see a full list of available features in this beta release, check out our **release notes[link].**
+To see a full list of available features in this beta release, check out our [release notes](https://github.com/deepset-ai/haystack/releases/tag/v2.0.0-beta.1).

+> Over the last few months, we've also been working with some of our partners and community members on extending the [Haystack integrations](https://haystack.deepset.ai/integrations) with integrations compatible with Haystack 2.0.
+Today, you can also start using those with this Beta release.

 ## Why is Haystack Changing